wuxingogo/WuxingogoExtension2018/README.md

 ## Intro
 ------

-WuxingogoExtension is my tools of Unity Editor extension.
+Unity Editor extension.

 ##Features
 ------

-* Unity UGUI export Cocos2D-X native UI.
+* Export UGUI(Can Use to Cross-Engine work).
-* Call Script from Command line(Reflection).
+* Call Function & Command from EditorWindow(Reflection).
 * Create AssetBundle extension.
-* Serlizable extension.
 * Quick set unity prefs.
-* Animation extension(include fbx animation).
+* Animation extension(import fbx animation).
-* Batching Replace Shader.
 * A playmaker extension.
 * The Editor Window of generate C# code(CodeDom).
-* Find reference Texture from UI.
-* The Editor Window of Fsm.
+* A simpler of fsm.
-* The Editor window of set Database.
+* The ThVirtual DataBase.

 ##Usage